nnellans/bicep-guide/README.md

 ### secureObject and secureString
 - Just add the `@secure()` decorator before your Object or String parameter
 - The value is not saved to the deployment history and is not logged
-- Make sure you use this in a location that expects a secure value, for example Tag values are stored in plain text, so do not use a secureString in a Tag
+- Make sure you use this parameter in a location that expects a secure value, for example Tag values are stored in plain text, so do not use a secureString parameter in a Tag
 - Since these are secure, do NOT set a default value, as that will be stored in code

 ```bicep